 By Gus Aldaya

-B. Announcing Conversation Analytics: a new way to extract value and insight from every customer conversation.
+Conversation Analytics is the new game-changing way to extract value and insight from customer conversations.

 - Market Demographics

 We live in a world where it’s clear that whatever it is that we want, companies are out there trying to get it to us as quickly and efficiently as possible.
 For them it’s logical: the faster we get what we want, the more money they make.

 Be it easier ways to stay connected via social media, ordering products which arrive the next day, streaming shows and films instantly online, summoning cars to ship you to where you need to go, or renting some strangers house without ever even talking to another human being.
 Technology in that sense has made modern living a piece of cake (of course all things being relative).

 However, what many are starting to realise now is that it’s not just about getting customers what they want as quickly as possible: it’s also largely about how you do it.

 For many, there seems to be something missing from what technology now allows us to do.
 Let’s call it the human touch: an element that goes some way towards satisfying our fundamental need for person to person connections and social belonging.